Can You Weld Galvanized Steel? Best Beginner’s Guide

 High silicon content in the filler metal increases the cracking risk.

 Zinc vapors in the puddle may not escape to the atmosphere before it solidifies.
-This will cause porosity, a very common defect when welding galvanized metals.
+This will cause porosity, a very common defect.

-Zinc also increases the frequency of slag inclusions, when you use electrodes with flux material.
+Zinc also increases the frequency of slag inclusions, if you use electrodes with flux material.

 Finally, the coating will also interfere with the current flow through the metals.
 This will make the arc harder to start and less stable.